GarryLed/IoT-team-collaboration-project/README.md

 ## Future improvements planned and potential next steps in developing the idea further [1 page]
-* Integration with Emergency Services
-We can develop a system that notifies the local fire department in case the stove is left unattended for a long time.
+* We can develop a system that notifies the local fire department in case the stove is left unattended for a long time.
 I think this notification shouldn’t be limited to the user only.

-* User Friendly Notification
-We can make the system more user-friendly by creating an interface that enables users to configure their emergency notification settings.
+* We can make the system more user-friendly by creating an interface that enables users to configure their emergency notification settings.